 As a close to our summer break we went on a big group camping trip with some of our close friends.
-I had been researching places to visit throughout the winter months and found Willow River Wisconsin State Park campground.
+I had been researching campgrounds in Wisconsin for places to visit throughout the winter months and found Willow River Wisconsin State Park campground.
 It turns out one of the families that joined us had stayed there many times before and loved it, so we decided this would be our goodbye summer location.

 I just love this photo I took while we were on one of the many trails.
 This one lead us to the waterfall.
 Yes, that is right it has a beautiful breath taking waterfall!